Learn to calculate the Pip and Tick value.

 - Multiply 100.000 x 0,00010 = 10

-- If the trade closes, for example, with 10 positive pips, you will have obtained 100 USD in profit.
+- If the trade closes, for example, with 10 positive pips, you will have obtained a profit of 100 USD.

-- If you account is based in USD, you will not have to do anything else.
+- If your account is denominated in USD, you will not have to do anything else.
 However, do not worry if your account is in another currency, because the MetaTrader platform will automatically carry out the conversion.
 For example, if your account's base currency is in euros and the spot price on the EUR/USD at that moment is 1.20000: $10 = 8,33€ (10/1,20000).

 How much is the potential profit and/or loss of a trade, if the Take Profit or Stop Loss is executed, without taking into account the commissions?